abhaumick/-ece695-s21-lab2-template/Readme.md

 The first assignment exploited data parallelism along a single dimension - with a direct one-to-one or one-to-many correlation between each thread and the data it processes.
 In the second assignment we will be operating on 2-D data and look at ways to adapt some common operations for the GPU.

+The official [CUDA Documentation](https://docs.nvidia.com/cuda/) is the best resource for  implementation details and API specifics.
+The [NVIDIA Developer Blog](https://developer.nvidia.com/blog) has a number of guides which showcase the latest and best CUDA programming practices.

+> We would strongly recommend reading through the CUDA related links within this document before you start writing code.

 This lab is a significant departure from the previous lab.
 There are a number of unique ways to parallelize each task and each choice comes with its own set of tradeoffs.
 There is a significant set of possible implementations and we cannot wait to see your unique take on the problems:

 > To boldly go where no one has gone before!